The words of others

 NYC girls club with Brianna Austin

 Brianna, Chrissy, Jamie Swan, would ignite the transgender clubs they frequented on Saturday nights, until Brianna arranged to takeover promotion and rebrand the Dressing Room parties, which were only atracting 10-15 people per event.
-It was hosted at East of Eighth bar & restaurant, and with the very first monthly event the party swelled to a line out of the doors attracting 100+ regulars, and became the talk of the town.
+It was hosted at East of Eighth bar & restaurant, and with the very first monthly event the party swelled to a line out the door attracting 100+ regulars, and became the talk of the town.

-Always packed, some of their most memorible parties were the themed ones.
+Always packed, some of their most memorible parties were the themed parties.
 These included The Moulin Rouge party, Tropical Nights, and their Halloween custume party — held a second location where Brianna secured The Limerick House, an Irish Pub on West 23rd.

 .. breaking barriers